VuNKhoi/AviationMap/docs/testing.md

 # AviationMap Testing Strategy

-This document details the testing philosophy, coverage, and CI/CD integration for AviationMap.
+This document details the testing philosophy, structure, and CI/CD integration for AviationMap.
+See [architecture.md](architecture.md) for project structure and principles.

 ## Principles
 - All business logic is covered by unit tests.